 Peace in Africa might be seen as a solution to racism in Europe – the argument goes that racism is a reaction to, but not created by, immigration.
 And yet immigration comes from African and Middle Eastern countries in difficulty.
 It follows then that racists are heartless people who care not to help their fellow humans.

 Helping Africa then is a good thing if it helps Africans survive and prosper – even if there is an element of self-interest – trade is a part of a social solution to poverty and hardship in all countries.
-But even if protectionist, there can also be a humanist element, it is not necessary to be one or the other.
+But even if protectionist, there can also be a humanist element.
+It is not necessary to be one or the other.
 Solutions in Africa are humanist when we recognize that it is simply right to help others.
 But we must also balance helping others with eradicating poverty and homelessness on our doorstep.
 There is a generous welfare system in Europe but often great hardship in Africa.

-Europe should have a clear policy on immigration, with closed and controlled external borders to account for the concerns of the right, but also as a logical protectionism that will consolidate a European identity.
-The danger is not to fall into a European nationalistic extremism.
+Europe should have a clear policy on immigration, with closed and controlled external borders to account for the concerns of the right, but also as logical protectionism that will consolidate a European identity.
+The danger is not to fall into European nationalistic extremism.

 Much of the Brexit argument has been about numbers control.
-While this argument may be appealing, it is too easily tinged with talk of race and culture, countries, who is in and who is out.
+While this argument may be appealing, it is too easily tinged with talk of race and culture, who is in and who is out.
 If we control our borders we cannot also refuse our humanitarian mission.

-What is the vision for European relations with Russia which is right now on a sort of war footing, cyber-attacking the US in favour of Trump, unilateral action in Crimea, Ukraine and Syria.
+What is the vision for European relations with Russia which is right now on a sort of war footing, cyber-attacking the US in favour of Trump, unilateral action in Crimea, Ukraine and Syria?
 Russia is intent on creating a bad-boy image, but also a strong one which, to our advantage, keeps the Russian mafia under control.
-But the consequences for trade and prosperous exchange with Russia are at their lowest – especially in the face of fears of Russia seeking to intervene in European politics.
+But the prospects for trade and prosperous exchange with Russia are at their lowest – especially in the face of fears of Russia seeking to intervene in European politics.

 The political integration project has received a vote of no-confidence with Britain’s vote to leaves the EU.
 So what is left?
 How do we integrate?
 Who are we?
-Who are the Europeans and what do they stand for, with or without the British?
+Who are Europeans and what do they stand for, with or without the British?
 Cultured and inventive but still trying to find our way, hampered by our history and yet striving for a better world.